QiyangGeng/Cassandra/README.md

 system will allow users with sufficient access to give access to others.
 The Biba model can be used to ensure integrity of the system, so a user can only assign (write) access levels that is below their access level.

-At the moment, a lot of this is still work in progress.

 #### Annotations
 Some annotations aid in the control of commands.
 Since commands do not need to be registered manually, there needs to be a way for a command class to exist without being registered, for purposes such as testing.
 This is accomplished by the